Photography - Learning to Click

 I got myself a Canon EOS 550D along with the basic 18-55mm kit lens thinking that was the answer to all the wonderful photos that I wanted to take.
 But only to find that my pictures were blurry, out of focus, lacking contrast and sharpness and mostly no subject at all.
 I never found life in my photos, which made me believe that I ‘lacked that inborn talent’.
 But I didn't want to give up that fast.
 I started reading, reading a lot on these figuring out what people did, I started talking to my friends whose photos I liked , watching video tutorials and last but not the least, started clicking a lot.
 As a beginner to dslr photography the learning curve is very high, but not hard.
 In this post I just want to put out those things that helped me to improve on my photography skills at least to a point where I don't regret shelling out the money to get this awesome equipment.

-Learn the rules: I was not the guy with that inborn talent, so had to learn how to compose.
+- **Learn the rules: **I was not the guy with that inborn talent, so had to learn how to compose.
 Composition simply means choosing what to include and what to exclude from your photos.
 In addition to that there are also some simple techniques that one can use to improve your composition.
-Rule of thirds is the first rule that you want to start using, and also a lot more like diagonal lines, frames, geometric shapes and much more.
+Rule of thirds is the first rule that you want to start using.
+If you want more examples of the Rule applied check out here as well.
+Make sure to checkout a lot more rules like diagonal lines, frames, geometric shapes and much more.
 But also do learn on how to break the rules.

 Learning photography seems like a long journey, but this has only put me into the beginner seat and there is a lot more to go.
 Nevertheless this is an amazing experience and have loved every bit of it.
 It has opened a whole new me in myself as I see things in different view.
 Soon you learn to see things through a rectangle frame even without having one.
 It makes you enjoy the things around you and appreciate nature more.
 The best places to start clicking without having anyone stare at you are at some parks or zoo's near you.
 You would have all the time in the world to you and can try out all the tricks that you would have read and learned.
 Always make sure you click the people who travel with you, so that you keep them happy too!